WHaverals/whaverals.github.io/content/posts/my-first-post.md

 ---
-title: "Research at the Intersection of Technology"
+title: "Digital Approaches to Medieval Manuscripts"
 date: 2024-05-02
 draft: false
-tags: ["research", "technology", "introduction"]
+tags: ["digital humanities", "medieval manuscripts", "HTR", "computational methods"]
 categories: ["research"]
 ---

-# Research at the Intersection of Technology

-In my work, I explore the powerful opportunities that arise when advanced technology meets academic research.
-This intersection creates possibilities for both enhancing traditional research methodologies and opening entirely new avenues of investigation.
+# Digital Approaches to Medieval Manuscripts

+The intersection of digital technologies and historical manuscript studies has opened new horizons for understanding our textual heritage.
+As someone working in this interdisciplinary space, I'd like to share some reflections on the challenges and opportunities of applying computational methods to medieval texts.

-## The Technological Research Landscape
+## The Digital Humanities Revolution

-The landscape of research is being transformed by:

-- **Computational power**: Enabling analyses that were previously impractical
-- **Data availability**: Providing unprecedented access to information
-- **Methodological innovation**: Creating new approaches to longstanding questions
-- **Collaborative tools**: Breaking down barriers between disciplines and institutions
+Medieval manuscript studies has undergone a transformation in recent decades through digital approaches.
+What was once a discipline limited by physical access to rare materials has become increasingly democratized through:

+- High-resolution digitization making manuscripts globally accessible
+- HTR (Handwritten Text Recognition) technology reducing transcription barriers
+- Computational analysis revealing patterns across large corpora
+- Digital editions enabling new forms of scholarly interaction
+- Linked open data connecting previously isolated research

-These developments don't just accelerate existing work—they fundamentally alter what questions we can ask and what insights we can gain.
+These developments have not only made existing research more efficient but have fundamentally changed the questions we can ask about historical texts.

-## Bridging Technical Expertise and Domain Knowledge
+## Bridging Traditional and Computational Methods

-One of the most valuable contributions I strive to make is bridging the gap between technical capabilities and domain expertise.
-This involves:

-1. Understanding the core research questions in a field
+The most productive approaches combine the depth of traditional philological expertise with the breadth of computational analysis.
+This integration requires:

+1. Respecting the material specificity of historical documents
-2. Identifying where computational methods can provide leverage
+2. Acknowledging the limitations of computational methods for historical languages
-3. Developing tailored solutions that address specific research needs
+3. Developing tools that augment rather than replace scholarly judgment
-4. Ensuring tools remain accessible to domain experts
+4. Creating frameworks that make technical innovations accessible to humanities scholars
-5. Maintaining scientific rigor throughout the process
+5. Maintaining the nuance and context that gives historical texts their meaning

-## Looking Forward

-I'm particularly interested in continuing to develop tools and methodologies that:

-- Support open, reproducible research
-- Scale effectively to handle increasingly complex data
-- Remain accessible to researchers across various domains
-- Facilitate new collaborations across traditional boundaries

-Through this blog, I'll be sharing insights, challenges, and developments from this work at the intersection of technology and research.
-I look forward to engaging with others interested in these areas.
+## Current Challenges in Historical HTR

+While we've made remarkable progress in automated transcription of historical documents, significant challenges remain:

+- Historical abbreviations and non-standard orthography
+- Script variations within and across manuscripts
+- Multilingual content and code-switching
+- Material damage and degradation
+- Limited training data for many historical languages and scripts

+Addressing these challenges requires collaboration between paleographers, linguists, historians, and computer scientists.

+## The Future of Digital Manuscript Studies

+Looking ahead, I'm particularly excited about:

+- More sophisticated language models for historical languages
+- Integration of visual and textual analysis for manuscript studies
+- Cross-lingual transfer learning for low-resource historical languages
+- Neural approaches to scribal hand identification
+- Interactive platforms that democratize access to cultural heritage

+These developments promise to transform not only how we study historical texts but also how we preserve and share our cultural heritage.

 ---

-*This post marks the beginning of sharing my professional journey and insights.
-I welcome connections with others working in related fields.*
+*This post reflects my ongoing work at the intersection of medieval studies and computational methods.
+I welcome connections with others interested in digital approaches to historical texts.*